 The members of the band began reuniting occasionally and in 1981, released the cassette-only Fuck ‘Em If They Can’t Take a Joke.

-Drummer Richie Teeter died on 10 April 2012, due to complications from oesophagal cancer.
+Drummer Richie Teeter died on 10 April 2012, aged 61, due to complications from oesophagal cancer.
+Original drummer Stuart ‘Stu Boy’ King died from pancreatic cancer on 1 May 2018.

 Handsome Dick Manitoba (Richard Blum)